muggy8/improbable/from-me-to-me/dPRPjiiM.md

 "What's this place?"
 Phanna asked looking at the needle trees.

 "This is the cemetery for the party of this area."
 I answered quietly.

+"I...
+I see" Mikay stated softly in surprise.

+I stood before the cemetery in silence for a short while trying to sort out my feelings.

+I didn't know what I wanted to find or what I was hoping to see.

+I had visited this place a few times in my past but it wasn't a place I had a particular connection to.

+If anything, the tree that I would sleep in during my past was probably the place I felt the strongest connection to, but visiting that place somehow didn't feel right; it would have felt like I was returning home.

+But this isn't my return.

+No.

+There was no more home for me to return to in the mountain anymore.

+That's why, the place I now stand before is the place of endings, a place of good byes.

+I guess I might be here to say good bye to the way of life I had lived up to now, or maybe I'm here to lay rest to myself.

+Whatever the case, something about this place felt right.

+Finally having cleared my thoughts, I finally took the steps into the cemetery.

+Phanna and Mikay followed shortly after as well.

+I looked over at the trees as I walked by them.

+Each of these trees had branches of other trees grafted into their trunks and branches.

+"Let me guess, these grafted branches represent those who have died?"
+Phanna asked in his usual tone.

+I gave Phanna a silent nod in response but Phanna didn't seem to even be looking in my direction.

+Instead, he seemed to be examining the various tree branches with names carved into them.

+"So, what does this say?"
+Phanna asked looking at a branch with a rather exposed name carved into it.

+"I'm not sure... reading isn't a common skill here.
+There's no way a nobody like me would know."
+I replied without even taking a look at the branch

+"Is that so?"
+Phanna sighed as if lost in thought.

+"Hmmm...
+You're right, there is a name carved into these branches.
+This one reads 'Molly' it seems."
+Mikay said with a bit of surprise.

+"Oh?
+Interesting interesting..."
+Phanna murmured as he loses himself in thought.